 Three structural points worth understanding:

-- Tennessee is an "income-cap" state.
-If your monthly income exceeds the CHOICES limit ($2,982 in 2026), you cannot simply spend down excess income on medical bills the way you can in Michigan or other medically needy states.
-Instead, you redirect excess income through a Qualified Income Trust (QIT), Tennessee's version of what other states call a Miller Trust.
-The QIT must be funded each month, and the income that flows through it does not count against the $2,982 cap.
+• Tennessee is an "income-cap" state for long-term-care Medicaid.
+If your gross monthly income exceeds the CHOICES limit ($2,982 in 2026), TennCare gives you the opportunity to redirect the excess through a Qualified Income Trust (QIT), Tennessee's version of what other states call a Miller Trust, and then tests your income eligibility again.
+The QIT must be funded each month.
+Income placed in a valid QIT is treated as unavailable, but the income you leave outside the trust must itself be at or below the $2,982 cap.,

-- The five-year look-back applies to LTSS pathways only.
+• The five-year look-back applies to LTSS pathways only.
 Applications for CHOICES or any nursing-facility Medicaid trigger a federal 60-month look-back on asset transfers under 42 U.S.C. § 1396p(c).
 Standard ABD Medicaid is not subject to the look-back.
-The 2026 transfer-penalty divisor in Tennessee is $295.87/day, derived from TennCare's average daily nursing facility reimbursement rate per the ABD Eligibility Policy Manual (Policy 125.010, Jan 5, 2026), distinct from the CHOICES cost-neutrality cap of $294.87/day.
+For applications dated on or after January 1, 2026 the Tennessee transfer-penalty divisor is $295.87/day ($8,846.10/month), the average daily cost of nursing facility care per the ABD Eligibility Policy Manual (Policy 125.010, manual dated January 5, 2026).
+Do not confuse it with the CHOICES cost-neutrality cap of $294.87/day, which is the average cost of Medicaid nursing-facility reimbursement and caps HCBS plan-of-care spending for Group 2 members.

 Spousal Protections